prakhar728/YoFlakes_Daan/Readme.md

 This website uses Polygon network because of it's low gas fees and high transaction rate.

 It utilises ipfs to upload and store the nfts

+We used React, Figma, blockchain and IPFS to make this project a success.